damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 *If there is more time talk about what a review app is and what cycle analytics are.*

-> * Wait for gitlab pod to go to green, then switch to your tab with the GitLab deployment open
+> * Wait for gitlab pod to go to green

 Looks like our deployment and all pods are green.
 Let's check our GitLab deployment...

+> * Go to `gitlab.make-sid-dance.com`, adjusting the URL to the domain you used for this demo.

 Boom, we’ve got a shiny new GitLab installation!

-## Setup a project in GitLab

-### Create a user and a project
+### Log in as root, add a license, and create group

 First things first, we need to secure the root account with a new password.
-Then create a new user.

 > * Set password for root user
-> * Create a user with your name and email address (no verification sent)
+> * Log in as `root` with password you just created

-Since we'll want to work with the team on this project, we'll create a group.
+Since we'll want to work as a team, we'll create a GitLab group.
 Groups allow you to organize projects into directories and quickly gives users access to several projects at once.
 Let’s name our group `tanuki`.

 > * Create a group called `tanuki` and make it public

-Now let’s create a new project, starting from a really simple example app just to save myself some typing.

-> * Create a project under the `tanuki` group.
+> * Leave `Create a Mattermost team for this group` checked
-> * Import `minimal-ruby-app` from `https://gitlab.com/gitlab-examples/minimal-ruby-app.git` *TODO: [Derive project name from URL if importing project from URL](https://gitlab.com/gitlab-org/gitlab-ce/issues/27341)*
+> * Click `Great group`

+*TODO: Consider enabling `Allow any user with an account on this server to join this team`*

+> * Settings
+> * Enable `Allow users to request access`
-> * Make it public
+> * `Save group`

+> **Optional GitLab EE License**
+> * Go to [https://about.gitlab.com/free-trial/](https://about.gitlab.com/free-trial/) and enter in your info to request a trial license for GitLab EE
+> * Click on Update License, and enter in the license emailed to you.

 ### Add Kubernetes credentials to CI

 *TODO: [Automatically configure Kubernetes for project when GitLab is installed in cluster](https://gitlab.com/gitlab-org/gitlab-ce/issues/28888)*

-Now I’ve got to tell the project about the Kubernetes service.
+Now let's set up the Kubernetes integration for all of our projects.

-> * Go to Settings > Integrations
+> * Go to Admin wrench, Settings > Service templates
-> * Scroll to Project Services
 > * Select Kubernetes

+First I need to activate it, and get IP address for the cluster from GKE.

 > * Select `Active`

-First I need to activate it, and get IP address for the cluster from GKE.

 > * Go to GCP, [Container Engine tab](https://console.cloud.google.com/kubernetes/list)
 > * Click on cluster
 > * Copy Endpoint to  `API URL` in GitLab, making it an HTTPS URL (such as `https://104.154.177.137`)